fundamentalsofdocker/labs/README.md

-# Learn Docker - Fundamentals of Docker 18.x
+# Learn Docker - Fundamentals of Docker 19.x
-This is the code repository for [Learn Docker - Fundamentals of Docker 18.x](https://www.packtpub.com/networking-and-servers/learn-docker-fundamentals-docker-18x?utm_source=github&utm_medium=repository&utm_content=9781788997027), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Learn Docker - Fundamentals of Docker 19.x](TODO add URL), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
 Docker containers have revolutionized the software supply chain in small and big enterprises.
 Never before has a new technology so rapidly penetrated the top 500 enterprises worldwide.
 Companies that embrace containers and containerize their traditional mission-critical applications have reported savings of at least 50% in total maintenance costs and a reduction of 90% (or more) in deploying new versions of those applications.
 Furthermore, they are benefiting from increased security by using containers rather than running applications outside containers.